coldbox-samples/coldbox-samples/applications/SimpleBlog/install/readme.txt

 by Henrik Joreteg
 Revised by Luis Majano

-This is a simple blog engine that has been built using 4 different techniques using ColdBox and Transfer.
+This is a simple blog engine that has been built using 5 different techniques using ColdBox, Transfer and ColdFusion 9 ORM

 ********************************************************************************
 Installation